 When conducting interviews Peter Theil likes to ask, “Tell me something that’s true, that almost nobody agrees with you on.”

 What are some ways you can make your conversations more unique and adventurous today?
 Can you use the environment or context of a situation you’re in?
 What about a dream?
 What’s something you’re struggling with – that they’re struggling with?
-What’s a fear, embarrassing moment, or belief of yours/theirs that you’d like to explore?
+What fear, embarrassing moment, or belief of yours and theirs that you’d like to explore?

 In 2011 a gentleman by the name of Jon Underwood started the first Death Cafe at his house in Hackney, East London.